automl/auto-sklearn/CONTRIBUTING.md

 # Contributing to auto-sklearn
 Thanks for checking out the contribution guide!
-Feel free to [skip ahead](#pull-request-overview) if you're not new to open-source or already contributed before.
+We included a quick overview at the start for anyone familiar with open-source contribution or autosklearn and simply wants to see our workflow.

-Hopefully this guide helps you to contribute to open-source and auto-sklearn, whether it be a simple doc fix, a small bug fix or even new features that everyone can get use out of.
+If you're new to contributing then hopefully this guide helps with contributing to open-source and auto-sklearn, whether it be a simple doc fix, a small bug fix or even new features that everyone can get use out of.
-If you're new to open-source or even new to Python but you want to get your hands dirty, we'll try to be as helpful as possible.
+Even if you're new to open-source or even new to Python but you want to get your hands dirty, we'll try to be as helpful as possible.
-If you're looking for a particular project to work on, check out the [Issues](https://github.com/automl/auto-sklearn/issues) for things you might be interested in working on!
+If you're looking for a particular project to work on, check out the [Issues](https://github.com/automl/auto-sklearn/issues) for things you might be interested in!

-For new contributors, the first sections will be of most help while contributors to other open-source projects or even auto-sklearn can refer to the [details](#pull-request-overview) section.
+For new contributors, you can skip the overview and find the more detailed walkthrough [here](#contributing)!

 This guide is only aimed towards Unix command line users as that's what we know but the same principles apply.

+# Pull Request Overview
+* Create a fork of the [automl/auto-sklearn](https://github.com/automl/auto-sklearn) git repo
+* Clone your own fork and create a new branch from the branch to work on
+    ```bash
+    git clone git@github.com:automl/auto-sklearn.git
+    cd auto-sklearn
+    git checkout -b my_new_branch development

+    python -m venv my-virtual-env
+    source my-virtual-env/bin/activate

+    pip install -e .[test,docs,examples] # zsh users need quotes ".[test,...]"

+    # Edit files...

+    # If you changed documentation:
+    # This will generate all documentation, run examples and check links
+    cd doc
+    make linkcheck

+    # ... fix any issues

+    # If you edited any code
+    # Check out pytest --help if you want to only run specific tests
+    pytest

+    # ... fix any issues

+    # Use pre-commit for style and typing checks
+    pip install pre-commit
+    pre-commit run --all-files

+    # ... fix any issues

+    # Add the changes
+    git add {changed files}
+    git commit -m "Meaningful as you can make it message"

+    # Push back to your fork
+    git push --set-upstream origin my_new_branch
+    ```
+* Go to github, go to our own fork and then make a pull request using the *Contribute* icon.
+    * `automl/auto-sklearn` | `development` <- `your-username/auto-sklearn` | `my_new_branch`
+* Write a description of the changes, why you implemented them and any implications.
+* If it's your first time contributing, we will run some automated tests, mostly the same as you can run manually
+* We'll review the code and perhaps ask for some changes
+* Once we're happy with the result, we'll merge it in!

-# Contributing Overview
+# Contributing
 There are many kinds of contributions you can make to auto-sklearn but we'll focus on three main ones **Documentation**, **Bug Fixes** and **Features**, each of which require a little bit of a different flow to make sure it meets code standards and won't cause any issues later on.

 First we'll go over the general flow, what each step does and then later look at making more specific kinds of changes, what we'd like to see and how you might create a workflow.